This factsheet is for information only. It is recommended that you get legal advice about your situation.

-Download our printer friendly version here (PDF): Finance-Mortgage Broker
+Download our printer friendly version here (PDF): I’m thinking of using a Finance-Mortgage Broker- what do I need to know?

 Matt and Sam had been living together for 2 years.
-Both had jobs paying around $30,000 pa.
+Both had jobs paying around $30,000 a year.
 They decided to buy a house.
 Roger from SMALL MORTGAGE BROKERS called them about a “special mortgage deal”.
-As they were shopping around for a loan anyway, they made an appointment with Roger at 6pm the next Friday.
+As they were shopping around for a loan anyway, they made an appointment with Roger.

 Roger told them about the “special mortgage deal”.
 He showed them graphs of how much they would save if they put all their salary into the loan and only withdrew their living expenses.
 Roger said that only he could arrange this deal.
 After Roger spent several hours with them they agreed to sign some forms to apply for the loan.
 Roger left at midnight.